 Click on the trigger that you want to use to create your flow.

 Note that you will need to refine each trigger.
 For example, if you choose a list-triggered flow, you'll need to choose which specific list will set your flow in motion.

 Add steps to a flow

-To add an message into your flow, click on the component in the sidebar and drag it onto the visual canvas.
+- To add a step into your flow, such as a message, click on the component in the sidebar and drag it onto the visual canvas.
 Every "droppable" location for an email or SMS will turn green as you drag it onto the canvas, and a light green drop zone will appear as you get close to a drop point.

 Schedule a step in a flow